Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Sure, disable the following two mods: A. "Wandering Horde Lootbags", B. "Blood Moon Loot Bags".
 They are both towards the bottom of the list in MO2.
 It's best practice to only enable-disable mods when you start a new world.
-It's those mods making the Horde/Wandering-Horde aombies stronger.
+It's those mods making the Horde/Wandering-Horde zombies stronger.
 If you are going to disable those in the middle of a saved-world/playthrough, I would make a backup first, just in case.